Adwait-Mahajan12/Assignment-1-Python/README.md

 1. Two interger input is taken form user num1 = first number num2 = second number

-2.Basic mathematical operations are used and store value in respective variable add for Addition sub for Subtraction multi for Multiplication div for Divison
+2. Basic mathematical operations are used and store value in respective variable add for Addition sub for Subtraction multi for Multiplication div for Divison

 3. Output will be display as expected

 # Task-2 is based on Strin and it's concatenates